Nursing

 NUR 774.
 Certificate Practicum: Psychiatric Mental Health across the Lifespan Nurse Practitioner.
 5 credits.
 SP

 Residency: NUR 774 is the final preceptor-supervised practicum course in the post-graduate certificate program in which students are immersed in the full scope of the advanced practice nursing role as a Psychiatric Mental Health Nurse Practitioner.
-Students will develop competency in diagnosing and treatment of a full range of common acute and chronic psychiatric mental-health problems of adult, older adults, pregnant women and children who present and are treated predominantly in psychiatric-mental health settings. this practicum requires 375 direct clinical hours.
+Students will develop competency in diagnosing and treatment of a full range of common acute and chronic psychiatric mental-health problems of adult, older adults, pregnant women and children/adolescents who present and are treated predominantly in psychiatric-mental health settings.
+This practicum course requires 375 direct clinical hours.
 P: NUR 735; CO: NUR 742.

 NUR 776.
 Practicum: Complex System Leadership.
 2 credits.
 SU